| Tour

 people, with unique culture.
 Perthshire is where they can best be

 studied, probably.
+Each

 town, village and parish of the county is dealt with hereafter in